PAZ-MI4Ie/server/README.md

 	<returnvalue>
 	<returnvalue>
 	...
-	GO

-the GO tells you that everything has been sent.
+the socket closes when everything is sent

 Technical
 ---------